Records: Wife of man found in freezer feared doctors

 Watters was freed Thursday on house arrest.
 Her attorney, Cobb Young, said that although she didn’t immediately report Barton’s death, the statute requires that the body be abandoned, and in this case, the body remained in the home.
 Young declined to comment on the reports that police and state officials had responded repeatedly to the home.
 “I have no knowledge of any of that,” he said.

 Police documents show that two Missouri Department of Health and Senior Services employees went to the couple’s home in June 2018 after receiving a report that Watters was prohibiting Barton from receiving care.
+The visit appears to be related to a voice message she left with a Joplin police officer in which she alleged that she had fired a Joplin doctor for what she described as medical malpractice and violating federal criminal law.
+The doctor cited in the report didn’t immediately return a phone message.

 Although she didn’t allow the state workers or police to enter the home, she wheeled Barton to the door so they could see him.
 The officer said that Barton looked “frail and sickly” but appeared to be breathing on his own and had no major bruising to suggest an assault.

 “Watters stated Barton was barely able to walk, could not speak, and could only answer yes and no questions with head nods,” the police report said.